thebravoman/software_engineering2018/20181109-node-server/homework/README.md

     'studentNr': 10
 }

-Example of a PUT request and response:
+Example of a POST request and response:
 request:
     body:
     {